UCL/research-computing-with-cpp/session05/01IntroductiontoOpenMP.md

 * A master thread starts executing the code.
 * Sections of the code is marked as parallel
     - A set of threads are forked and used together with the master thread
-    - When the parallel block ends the threads are killed or put to sleep.
+    - When the parallel block ends the threads are killed or put to sleep

 ### Typical use cases

-* A loop with independent iterations.
+* A loop with independent iterations
-* A significant part of the execution time.
-Remember Amdahl's law
+* Hopefully a significant part of the execution time
+* Remember Amdahl's law
-* More complicated if an iteration depends on the previous.
+* More complicated if an iterations have dependencies

 ### OpenMP basic syntax

 * Annotate code with `#pragma omp ...`
     - This instruct the compiler in how to parallize the code
-    - `#pragma`s are a instructions to the compiler.
+    - `#pragma`s are a instructions to the compiler
-    - Not part of the language.
+    - Not part of the language
-    - I.e. `#pragma once` alternative to include guards.
+    - I.e. `#pragma once` alternative to include guards
-    - Compiler will usually ignore pragmas that it doesn't understand.
+    - Compiler will usually ignore pragmas that it doesn't understand
     - All OpenMP pragmas start with `#pragma omp`
-* OpenMP must typically be activated when compiling code.
+* OpenMP must typically be activated when compiling code

 ### OpenMP library

-* OpenMP library.
+* OpenMP library:
     - It provides utility functions.
     - `omp_get_num_threads()` ...
     - Use with `#include <omp.h>`